Wofford College: Athletics

-Wofford is represented by 18 men and women's varsity sports.
-Gibbs Stadium, opened in 1996, is the home field for Terrier football games.
-The baseball team, 2022 regular season conference champions, plays its home games at Russell C. King Field.
-Men's and women's basketball and volleyball teams play in the Benjamin Johnson Arena of the Campus Life Building, opened in 1981.
-The inaugural men's basketball game was played in 3300-seat Jerry Richardson Indoor Stadium on 10 November 2017.
-Soccer teams play on Snyder Field, which was the college's football stadium through 1995.
-Wofford men's basketball has won the Southern Conference Championship and an NCAA bid five times since 2010, and in 2018/19 went a perfect 21–0 in Southern Conference play and won an NCAA tournament game for the first time.
-Wofford football won the SoCon championship in 2017, 2018, and 2019.

 Student life

 Wofford offers a self-contained environment (93% of students live on campus).
 The Village apartment-style housing for the senior class was a 2008 "Dorm of Distinction" as chosen by University Business Magazine.
-Phase V of The Village, an $11 million project, opened in the fall of 2011.
-It added 80 beds in loft apartments, bringing the capacity of The Village to 428 students.
-It also houses The Space in the Mungo Center (formerly The Center for Professional Excellence), specialized classroom spaces, and a dining and market area called the "Grand Galleria."

 Student organizations

 Students participate in various service, pre-professional, religious, social, and other student organizations.
-Student publications at the college date to the first literary magazine, first published in 1889.
-The student newspaper, the Old Gold and Black, is published every other week, and the yearbook, The Bohemian, is published each spring.
+Student publications at the college started with a literary magazine first published in 1889.
+The student newspaper, the Old Gold and Black, is published every other week; the yearbook is called The Bohemian.
 Delta Phi Alpha, the national collegiate German honorary society, was founded at Wofford, as was the National Beta Club, an honorary society prominent in American high schools.

-In 1941, the college was awarded a chapter of Phi Beta Kappa, the nation's oldest academic honor society.
+In 1941, the college was awarded a chapter of the academic honor society Phi Beta Kappa.
 This was the first chapter at a private college in South Carolina.